api3dao/old-api3-docs/docs/qrng/guides/remix-example.md

 an on-chain quantum random number.
 You will use the browser based Remix IDE and MetaMask.
 Some basic knowledge of these two tools is assumed.

-Remix UI components to interact with are show as:
+Remix UI components to interact with are shown as:
 <ElementSelect text="UI name"/> (brown) highlighted text.

 ## Step 1: Add the Sample Contract